-The 44th Eastern Open exhibition is shown across four locations in King’s Lynn: Fermoy Gallery, Red Barn, Shakespeare Barn and Old Warehouse.
+The 44th Eastern Open exhibition is displayed across four locations in King’s Lynn: Fermoy Gallery, Red Barn, Shakespeare Barn and the Old Warehouse.
 The selectors this year were; artist’s Daniel Sturgis and Vicken Parsons and curator at The Lowry, Kate Farrell.
-The exhibition continues until 30th November 2013.
+The exhibition continues until the 30th November 2013.

 East Contemporary Art: A collection of 21st century practice is now showing at the Waterfront Gallery, Ipswich.
-The first of three displays, this exhibition continues until 13th November 2013.
-The display of works then carries on with more artworks from the collection, 27th November 2013 – 16th January 2014, followed by Places and Landscapes 1st October 2014 – 12th November 2014.
+The first of three displays, this exhibition continues until the 13th November 2013.
+Further displays are planned with more artworks from the collection, 27th November 2013 – 16th January 2014, followed by Places and Landscapes 1st October 2014 – 12th November 2014.

 Amanda Ansell attended the reception at University College Suffolk (UCS) to celebrate the launch of East Contemporary Art Collection.
 Initiated by artists Robert Priseman and Simon Carter and in partnership with the university in Ipswich, the ECA Collection will be a stimulating and valuable resource for students and researchers and will undoubtedly become a notable visitor attraction.
 ‘Evening Sail,’ a painting from the foam bubble island series will be part of the ECA Collection, alongside works by Maggi Hambling, James Dodds and Justin Partyka.